 breaking the terms of your tenancy agreement - as long as the fee is described in the tenancy agreement

 If your landlord includes any other fees, it might be illegal.
 Ask your landlord to return the illegal fees.
-If they don't you can report your landlord to Trading Standards or report your landlord to Rent Smart Wales.
+If they don't you can report your landlord to your local council or report your landlord to Rent Smart Wales.
 If your landlord still won't return the illegal fees you can make a small claim in the courts for an order that says the landlord must pay the money back.

 There are rules about how much a landlord can charge for a holding deposit - find out how much it costs to rent.